bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/ancient-world.md

 ### 408 BC
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Eudoxus/">Eudoxus of Cnidus</a>
 : A Greek mathematician and astronomer who contributed to [Euclid's Elements][bookofproofs$621].
 He mapped the stars and compiled a map of the known world.
-His philosophy influenced Aristotle.
+His philosophy influenced <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Aristotle/">Aristotle</a>.
 : Theory of proportion, astronomy, exhaustion method

 ### 400 BC